All Saints' Anglican Cathedral (Edmonton): History

 The Anglican Parish of All Saints was founded in 1875 by William Newton, the first known Anglican missionary to the Edmonton area.
 He arrived in Edmonton on September 28, 1875, having left Ontario in the spring.
 The parish first met in a log cabin at the corner of what is now Jasper Avenue and 121st Street.

 By 1895 the parish had grown considerably and required a new building.
 A church was constructed on 103rd Street near the present site; however construction was only half completed due to lack of funds.
 In 1905 the church went through considerable renovations completing the original building plans.
 In 1914 the newly installed Bishop of Edmonton, H. A. Gray, named All Saints as the pro-cathedral of the diocese.
 On December 20, 1919, a fire broke out and destroyed the church leaving only the outside walls intact.
-The pro-cathedral was rebuilt on the same site.
+The insurance carried by the church was insufficient to fund the cost of reconstruction.
+While funds for reconstruction were raised, the church held services in the basement of the Cattistock Block on Jasper Avenue.
+In 1921, a pro-cathedral was rebuilt on the same site.

 The present building was completed in 1956 and was given the permanent status of cathedral.
 The building, dedicated on May 10, 1956.
-The synod offices of the diocese and those of the cathedral are located on the second floor, and seniors' residence cathedral close adjoins the cathedral via an atrium.
+The synod offices of the diocese and those of the cathedral are on the second floor, and seniors' residence cathedral close adjoins the cathedral via an atrium.
 The parish hall to the north, which predated the current cathedral, was demolished in 1973.